 What You'll Build

-We will use Streamlit and Sigma to build a webpage that embed a Sigma dashboard:
+We will use Streamlit and Sigma to build a webpage that embeds a Sigma dashboard:

 Footer